 Dr. Jones holds a Ph.D. and a Master's in French Language & Literature from Washington University in St. Louis, and a B.A. in English and French Language and Literature from the Universität des Saarlandes.
-A francophoniste, her research focuses on postcolonial Francophone North African literatures, and in particular contemporary Maghrebian women writers in exile.
-Her articles have appeared in Expressions Maghrébines, Al-Raida, MIFLC Review, Francofonia and Dalhousie French Studies, among others.
-She is currently working on a book-length project on North African Francophone Literature.
+A francophoniste, her research focuses on postcolonial Francophone North African literatures, music, and cinema.
+She is the author of the monograph Cave Culture in Maghrebi Literature: Imagining Self and Nation (2012) Her articles have appeared in peer-reviewed journals such as the French Review, Expressions Maghrebines, Nouvelles Etudes Francophones, Women's Studies Quarterly, Francofonia, Dalhousie French Studies, and Contemporary French and Francophone Studies.
+She has also co-edited a special issue on Women from the Maghreb for the Francophone journal Dalhousie French Studies.
+She is currently co-editing a book on fairy tales and working on a book-length monograph on North African cinema.
 From 2007-2008, she held a tenure-track position at the University of Nebraska at Kearney where she taught French and German.
-Dr. Jones has extensive work experience in the corporate world which she enjoys bringing to the classroom.
-She has worked as a financial news reporter for several newswire services, including Thomson-Reuters, AFP/AFX, and Market News in Geneva, Zurich and Frankfurt, providing real-time coverage of eurozone economics, European Central bank and Swiss National Bank monetary policies, as well as the Swiss stock market and SMI and SPI companies.
+Dr. Jones has extensive work experience in the corporate world which she enjoys bringing to the classroom; she has worked as a financial news reporter for several newswire services, including Thomson-Reuters, AFP/AFX, and Market News in Geneva, Zurich and Frankfurt, providing real-time coverage of eurozone economics, European Central bank and Swiss National Bank monetary policies, as well as the Swiss stock market and SMI and SPI companies.
 She also worked as senior international content manager for jobpilot.de (now monster.de), and as a sports translations editor for Sportal.com in London, providing real-time coverage and match analyses for the official websites of football clubs Bayern München and Paris Saint-Germain.

 B.A., English and French Language and Literature,